-We consider any unsolicited commercial SMS, email or instant messaging as spam, even if it is a single message and not bulk sending.
-Please make sure you have the prior consent of your subscribers to receive a certain type of messages from you.
+We consider any unsolicited commercial SMS, email or instant message as spam, even if it is one, individual message and not a bulk despatch.
+Please ensure you have secured the prior consent of your subscribers to receive certain types of messages from you before sending anything.

 We do not allow our customers to use third parties’ lists for text messaging, whether consent has been granted or not.

 2. ANTI-SPAM FILTERING